expander-dcn/expander-dcn.github.io/README.md

 * **[Slim Fly: A Cost Effective Low-Diameter Network Topology](https://spcl.inf.ethz.ch/Publications/.pdf/sf_sc_2014.pdf).** Maciej Besta and Torsten Hoefler.
 International Conference on High Performance Computing, Networking, Storage and Analysis, November 2014 (SC 2014).

-* **[Measuring and Understanding Throughput of Network Topologies](https://pbg.cs.illinois.edu/papers/jyothi16throughput.pdf).** Sangeetha Abdu Jyothi, Ankit Singla, P. Brighten Godfrey, and Alexandra Kolla.
+* **[Measuring and Understanding Throughput of Network Topologies](https://pbg.cs.illinois.edu/papers/jyothi16throughput.pdf).** <a id="jyothi16throughput"></a> Sangeetha Abdu Jyothi, Ankit Singla, P. Brighten Godfrey, and Alexandra Kolla.
 ACM/IEEE International Conference for High Performance Computing, Networking, Storage and Analysis (SC), November 2016.
   * Demonstrates that cut-metrics, like bisection bandwidth and sparsest cut, are the wrong metrics for throughput.
 In fact, they can be asymptotically wrong: there are networks A and B, where A has a higher cut and B has asymptotically higher throughput.
   * Instead, proposes to measure worst-case throughput with an efficient algorithm to generate a near-worst-case traffic matrix for any given topology.
   * Benchmarks a wide range of topologies using worst-case and common-case traffic, including: BCube, DCell, Dragonfly, Fat Tree, Flattened Butterfly, Hypercube, HyperX, Jellyfish, Long Hop, and Slim Fly.
 At small scale, DCell performs well.
 At moderate to large scale (>1000 servers) the expanders -- Jellyfish, Long Hop, and Slim Fly -- perform best, with Jellyfish and Long Hop handling worst-case traffic best.
 Fat trees perform particularly poorly with nonuniform traffic, around half the throughput of Jellyfish.